-With its lush green scenery draped in snow, Hanamaki Onsen is connected by three adjacent hotels; guests staying at any are granted full access to the other two’s baths, giving visitors a wide range of relaxation options.
-But if you’re just visiting for a day, non-hotel guests can enter the onsen, as well.
-There’s also a free show every evening that’s always different, so you never know if you’re going to witness a skit or a traditional dance.
+With its lush green scenery draped in snow, Hanamaki Onsen is connected by three adjacent hotels.
+Guests staying at any are granted full access to the other two’s baths, giving visitors a range of relaxation options.
+Daytrippers can also make use of the healing baths, so no worries if you don’t want to stay overnight.
+There’s a free show every evening that’s always different, so you never know whether you’re going to witness a skit or a traditional dance.
 This is truly one of the most family-friendly winter onsen getaways in Japan.

 Also worth exploring is Hanamaki Onsen Rose Park, complete with a shrine, waterfall, and snowy landscapes all winter.
 If that wasn’t enough, located in the Hanamaki area are more than nine other onsen.
-Some of the best choices include Osawa Onsen, which has a more rustic vibe, scenic rotenburo and Osawa-no-Yu open-air bath that faces the river and allows for mixed-gender bathing.
+Some of the best choices include Osawa Onsen, which has a more rustic vibe and scenic rotenburo, and the Osawa-no-Yu open-air bath that faces the river and allows for mixed-gender bathing.

 The breathtaking winter scenery is what draws visitors to this secluded onsen.
 Hidden deep in the mountains, Magoroku Onsen—one of the inns located in Nyuto Onsen Town—requires a short hike to get to, but it’s worth the trip.

 The most isolated of Nyuto’s onsen, Magoroku is quiet and peaceful in the winter.
 The outdoor women-only bath provides a relaxing and breathtaking view of the snow-covered scenery up close.
 Magoroku’s baths have medicinal properties and one is even said to forecast the weather: clear water signals a clear day and muddy water predicts clouds.

-Truly get away into the deep secluded wilderness of the traditional Sukayu Onsen.
+Truly get away in the deep secluded wilderness of Sukayu Onsen.
 Located in the Hakkoda Mountains, this retreat is one of the snowiest places on earth and is a skier’s paradise from December through February.

-Where better for snow bunnies to relax after a long day than in the hyperbolic Senninburo (“Bath of 1,000 Bathers”) is the main attraction, a traditional konyoku bath made of beech wood so big it can fit…well, not quite a thousand people but about 150.
-Thankfully it’s not usually that crowded, but this gigantic, wooden bath is truly something to behold.
+There’s no better place for snow bunnies to relax after a long day than the hyperbolic Senninburo or “Bath of 1,000 Bathers.”
+The traditional konyoku bath made of beech wood is so big it can fit not quite a thousand people but about 150.
+Thankfully, this main attraction is not usually too crowded, and the gigantic, wooden bath is seriously something to behold.